malaria-atlas-project/malariaAtlas/README.md

 ### getPR

-`getPR` downloads all publicly available PR data points for a specified country and plasmodium species (Pf, Pv or BOTH) and returns this as a dataframe with the following format:
+`getPR()` downloads all publicly available PR data points for a specified country and plasmodium species (Pf, Pv or BOTH) and returns this as a dataframe with the following format:

     pr_data <- MAPdata::getPR(country = "Kenya", species = "Pf")

-    ## Confirming availability of PR data for: Kenya...

-    ## Importing PR point data for Kenya ...

-    head(pr_data)

     ##   month_start year_start month_end year_end lower_age upper_age examined
     ## 1           9       1976         9     1976         0        15      100